talmolab/sleap-cuda-container/README.md

 python -c "import sleap; sleap.versions()" && nvidia-smi
 ```

-To run the image interactively with data mounted to the container, use the syntax
+In general, use the syntax

 ```
 docker run -v /path/on/host:/path/in/container [other options] image_name [command]